On the origin of the Boltzmann distribution

-There are many other support-preserving endomorphisms of $\cP(\R)$.
+There are many other support-preserving endomorphisms of $\cPr(\R)$.
 Indeed, if $\pi \colon \R \to \R$ is any non-continuous solution to the Cauchy equation $\pi(x+y)=\pi(x)+\pi(y)$, then

 is a support-preserving endomorphism.
-Of course, this is non-constructive, since the existence of non-continuous solutions of the Cauchy equation requires an application of the axiom of choice (e.g., any axiom that is strong enough to guarantee a Hamel basis of $\R$ over $\Q$).
-A natural conjecture is that any support preserving endomorphism on $\cP(\R)$ that is not continuous (equivalently, not of the form $\Phi_\beta$) is not measurable, requiring the axiom of choice.
+Of course, this is non-constructive, since the existence of non-continuous solutions of the Cauchy equation requires an application of some axiom of choice (e.g., any axiom that is strong enough to guarantee a Hamel basis of $\R$ over $\Q$).
+A natural conjecture is that any support-preserving endomorphism on $\cPr(\R)$ that is not continuous (equivalently, not of the form $\Phi_\beta$) is not measurable.

 The same conjecture can be made about support-preserving endomorphisms of the set of compactly supported (rather than finitely supported) probability measures on the reals.
 In this case, we suspect that the conjecture follows from automatic continuity results for Polish groups, such as the Banach-Pettis Theorem (see Theorem 2.2 in \cite{rosendal2009automatic}).